Come late spring or early summer in Rochester, you probably can't wait to get out on your boat. Be aware that you might have some uninvited company.

-Sure, you could engage in attempted insect removal, or try to get rid of the spiders on your own.
+Sure, you could engage in attempted bug removal, or try to get rid of the insects on your own.

 Here's an easier, faster solution: Have us spray your sail boat at the beginning or end of the boating season.
 Proactive pest control will kill and control spiders throughout your boat.
 You'll save time, not to mention the irritation of an six-legged hitchhiker unexpectedly visiting you or a guest.

 Given that some spiders (such as the brown recluse) have venomous bites, protecting against them is common sense.
 Please remember that sail boat treatment must be done before a boat is put in the waters of Rochester.

 For many people in Rochester, southeast Wisconsin and northern Illinois, summer is all about the water.
 Click here to schedule a pontoon boat spraying, so that you can be sure the only guests aboard will be invited ones.